OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 - Code changes with no public interface or contract changes.
 - Zero to minimal coupling with other applications.
 - Zero to minimal coupled database changes (new index, tweaked view, store procedure performance improvement).
-- Number of changes since last release is low.
+- Number of changes since the last release is low.

 Rollbacks are much more complicated (if not impossible) when you have tightly coupled database and code changes, are doing a once-a-quarter release with 100s of changes, or the changes are tightly coupled with other applications.
 In those scenarios, we recommend **rolling forward**.

 ## Designing a Rollback Process

-Having the ability to rollback, even if rarely used, is a valuable option.
+Having the ability to roll back, even if rarely used, is a valuable option.
 What you don't want is to make up your rollback process in the middle of an emergency.
-If you want to have the ability to rollback, start thinking about what that process should look like now.
+If you want to have the ability to roll back, start thinking about what that process should look like now.
 Below are some questions to help get you started.

 - Who will trigger the rollback?
 Will it be automated or manual?
 - What platform are you using (Windows, Linux, Azure Web Apps, K8s, etc.)?
 Does it support multiple paths or versions?
-- When a rollback occurs, do you want to do a complete redeployment of your application (including variable transforms)?
+- When a rollback occurs, do you want to do a complete re-deployment of your application (including variable transforms)?
 - If you have manual interventions, should they run?
 - If you have database deployments, should they run?
 - Are there any other steps that should be skipped?